 The rate of cosmic-ray particles passing through a Geiger counter is governed by Poisson statistics.
 The counter has a wire strung inside a chamber filled with gas.
 The wire (anode) is held at high voltage (~kV) with respect to the chamber (cathode).
 A traversing particle knocks electrons off a few gas molecules.
 The electrons accelerate toward the wire under the strong electric field, resulting in an avalanche of electrons.
 The electronic signal produces the well-known "click".
-The signal is also being sent to an electronic device that uses the LabView program, "Geiger with Timer2", to count the number of particles traversing the chamber.
+The signal is also being sent to an electronic device that uses the LabView program, "Geiger with Timer", to count the number of particles traversing the chamber.
 Turn the switch on the Geiger counter to the "Audio" position.
 You should hear occasional "click", indicating that the counter is working.

-a) Double click the "Geiger with Timer2" icon in C:\LabView to start the LabVIEW program.
+a) Double click the "Geiger with Timer" icon in C:\LabView to start the LabVIEW program.
 You should see the following:

-b) Set the "Total Time of Counting" to 20 minutes and the "Duration of Count Time" to 15 seconds.
+- b) Set the "Total Number of Intervals to Run" to 60 and the "Count Interval (sec)" to 15.
 This instructs the program to record the number of counts in 15-second intervals for the duration of 20 minutes.
-Click the "OFF" button to turn on the program and then click the "→" button at the top of the window to start the counting.
+Click the "OFF" button to turn on the program and then click the "\rightarrow" button at the top of the window to start the counting.
 After 20 minutes, the program asks you for the name of the file to store the count information.
-If necessary, you can stop the counting by clicking on the icon that looks like a stop sign.

-c) Use the data stored in the file to histogram the number of counts per 15 seconds interval.
+If necessary, you can stop the counting by clicking on the icon that looks like a stop sign. - c) Use the data stored in the file to histogram the number of counts per 15 seconds interval.
 Calculate the uncertainty of each data point and display the error on the histogram.
 Calculate the mean of the histogram and use it to calculate the expectations based on Poisson statistics.
 Superimpose the results on the histogram.
 Is the histogram consistent with the Poisson expectations?
-How many data points have zero counts and how many have 10 or more counts?
-What are the Poisson predictions?
+How many 15-sec intervals have zero counts and how many have 10 or more counts?
+What are your Poisson predictions.
 Is your observation consistent with the predictions?